Here are 4 simple &unique tips for being more environmentally friendly that are easy to do!

 WiFi Enabled Thermostats

 We have had WiFi enabled thermostats for a few years but we recently just purchased the NEST thermostat.
 This thing is cool for several reasons.
 One, it is very simple to install if you just follow their instructions.
 Two, it is pretty stylish looking and beats the heck out of the old school, ugly looking thermostats.
 Okay, that one was for brownie points with Sarah!
 Third, the app is super easy to use.
 I love being able to use the app to set up a schedule.
-If that seems like too much work, you can actually just let the NEST learn your habits of the temps you like and when you are home.
-Also, you can check the day-to-day history on the app to see if you are being efficient or not.
+If that seems like too much work, you can actually just let the NEST learn your creature habits of the temps you like and when you are home.
+Also, you can check the day-to-day history on the app to see if you are being energy efficient or not.
 For a competitive, numbers geek like me, that is right up my alley.
 Finally, on more than one occasion, we have been sitting in the airport and remembered we forgot to hold the temp at a lower or higher point when we were going on vacation.
-Being able to adjust your thermostat anywhere you are connected to the Internet is definitely a cool feature.
+Being able to adjust your thermostat anywhere you are connected to the internet is definitely a cool feature.

 Sprinkler System Rain Sensor

 I remember in my first house I would occasionally look outside when it is raining and see that my sprinkler system was running.
 I always thought, wow, what a giant waste of money.
 Why am I paying for water when Mother Nature is giving it to me for free?
-The second thing I always thought was, yikes, I am sure my yard is going to be nice and soggy now!
+The second thing I always thought was, yikes, I am sure my lavish yard is going to be nice and soggy now!
 Well, now I never have to worry about that again.
 We have a rain sensor attached to our sprinkler system that will shut off the system when it rains.
-It attaches to a gutter and you never notice that it’s there.
-It’s also relatively inexpensive with the parts and install running us less than $200.
+It attaches to a gutter and you will never notice that it’s there.
+It’s also relatively inexpensive with the parts and installation running us less than $200.
 You can find various options here.
 The nice thing with this feature is if you get just enough rain to turn off the system but not enough to really water the lawn, you can bypass the sensor and turn the system back on.
 Just don’t forgot to shut off the bypass like I may or may not have done before.
 Just sayin’.

 Recycling Water & Our Waterfall Reservoir

 As I mentioned above, I love the idea of using Mother Nature to give me something for free.
 Okay, I can definitely be a little frugal about certain things but I do think it is cool to use natural resources that the Earth provides us and if possible, reuse rainwater instead of just letting it runoff into drains.
-When we built our waterfall, we had them build a giant reservoir underneath the waterfall.
+When we built our waterfall, we had them build a giant reservoir underneath the beautiful waterfall.
 You can’t see it when you look at it, but it serves a very cool purpose.
 When it rains, water is directed into the reservoir from drains along the retaining walls.
 Only when the reservoir gets too full, will it spill over into another drain that empties out further down the yard and the water is then slowly dispersed across the yard with a pop-up emitter.
 Also, when Sarah waters her planters in the back yard, she will turn on the waterfall and fill a bucket to use the rainwater.
-We are also exploring additional ways to do even more, like capturing more rain using barrels attached to your downspouts.
+We are also exploring additional ways to do even more, like capturing more rain using handy barrels attached to your downspouts.